5 Minutes for you: Visualisation techniques to reduce stress

 Guided imagery or visualisation can help to reduce symptoms of anxiety.
 Try these short techniques to relieve workplace stress on a hectic day.

 Did a parent or carer ever tell you to ‘think of something nice’ when you were sick or in pain as a child?
-Guided imagery is a form of mental focus that can help distract people from unpleasant feelings, relieve symptoms of anxiety, and even reduce sensitivity to pain.
+Guided imagery is a form of mental focus that can help distract people from unpleasant feelings, opens in a new tab, relieve symptoms of anxiety, opens in a new tab, and even reduce sensitivity to pain, opens in a new tab.

 Guided visualisations are available online (check out some guided videos on YouTube), via apps and in books.
 Because you can do a guided imagery exercise almost anywhere, if you have a technique in mind, it’s a simple way to get any stress symptoms – such as shortness of breath or a pounding heart – under control quickly.

 There is an almost endless amount of visualisation techniques you can try – you simply need to find the one that works best for you.
 Some people imagine themselves running and winning a race; others might visualise their stress as a large piece of paper that they mentally rip up and throw away.
-Find some options online or here at Beyond Blue.
+Find some options online or here at Beyond Blue, opens in a new tab.

 Your five-minute ‘happy place’ visualisation